sls15 Single Lesson Series

 Old/New Man Differences

 Our life group schedule showed that we were beginning Colossians chapter 3.
-Because we usually have around eighty people each Sunday, our teacher always starts by having us break into small groups of three to five students.
-The question we were to discuss today was, “What thinking/attitude of a Christ follower is different from someone who does not have a relationship with God that leads to behavior that is set apart (holy)?
+Because we usually have around eighty people each Sunday, our teacher always starts by having us break into small groups of three to five students for a period of about five minutes.
+The question we were to discuss today was, “What thinking/attitude of a Christ follower is different from someone who does not have a relationship with God that leads to behavior that is set apart (holy)?”

 Set‑Apart Thinking That Shapes Set‑Apart Living